hp2304/Udacity_Sensor_Fusion_ND/SFND_Unscented_Kalman_Filter/README.md

-# Unscented Kalman Filter Project
+# Unscented Kalman Filter To Track Objects

 ![](./media/results.gif)

 ## Introduction

-In this project, the Unscented Kalman Filter (UKF) is implemented to estimate the state of multiple cars on a highway using noisy lidar and radar measurements.
+In this project, the Unscented Kalman Filter (UKF) is implemented to estimate the state of multiple cars on a highway using **noisy Lidar and Radar measurements**.

 **Note**, I have added my own basic config parser to avoid re-making when configs change (same as the one used in Lidar Project).
 This [config file](./src/configs.txt) contains the hyperparameter settings.